deplink/website/content/docs/guide/package-file.md

 dev-dependencies
 ----------------

-Additional dependencies installed only for root package in dev environment.
+Development dependencies are installed only for the root package and can be omitted using [--no-dev option](/docs/reference/install#options).
+Use them only for packages which aren't required for the proper functioning of the project.

 ```json
 "dev-dependencies": {